Extreme Cold Weather Work Clothing

 Thermal socks: Men and Women's

-Boots are better for cold weather than shoes as they span the ankles so reducing heat loss at a thinly insulated region.
+Boots are essential in cold weather as they span the ankles so reducing heat loss at a thinly insulated region.
 Thick insulated soles are as important as insulated uppers as a lot of heat can be lost through the only part of our body with which we contact the frigid ground.

 Bogs Rancher Forge Steel Toe